joaopn/zotero_llm/README.md

 - **Missing PDF** (`missing_pdf`): Database-level task that flags all items without PDF attachments by adding a "missing_pdf" tag.
 Also removes the flag from items that now have PDFs.
 Prints the names and collection paths of affected items.

+- **Summary Q&A** (`summary_qa`): Collection-level task that uses existing LLM summaries and optionally key references from all items in a collection to answer free-form questions.
+Creates a note in a dedicated "#LLM QA" collection (created automatically) with the question and answer.
+The LLM generates a short title for each Q&A note, with automatic duplicate handling.
+All QA notes receive an "llm_qa" tag for easy filtering.
+Requires items to have been previously processed with `llm_summary` task.
+This task automatically uses extended timeouts due to the complexity of multi-paper analysis.

 The analysis tasks automatically skip items with existing tags to prevent duplicates and require fulltext (PDFs) by default.

 ## Quick Start